Tree-based methods for length-biased survival data: Simulation Study

 \subsection{Properties of the LBRC-CITs}

-We evaluate the proposed LBRC trees, where the variable selection and splitting (i.e., tree construction), as well as survival prediction, can be performed using either maximum full-likelihood estimator (MFLE) or the maximum composite conditional-likelihood estimator (MCLE).
-To disentangle the impact of the estimator used for tree construction and survival prediction, we consider the following four variants: \begin{itemize} \item LBRC-CIT(F,F): MFLE for both tree construction and survival prediction; \item LBRC-CIT(C,C): MCLE for both tree construction and survival prediction; \item LBRC-CIT(F,C): MFLE for tree construction and MCLE for survival prediction; \item LBRC-CIT(C,F): MCLE for tree construction and MFLE for survival prediction. \end{itemize} We first investigate the unbiasedness of variable selection and the ability to recover the correct tree structure using LBRC-CIT(F,\(\cdot\)) and LBRC-CIT(C,\(\cdot\)).
-We then assess all four variants in terms of prediction accuracy, comparing their performance against the benchmark LTRC-CIT method \parencite{fu2017survival} to evaluate potential efficiency gains.
+We evaluate the proposed LBRC-CITs, in which both tree construction and survival prediction can be carried out using either MFLE or MCLE.
+To disentangle the impact of the estimator used for each task, we consider the four variants defined in Table~\ref{tab:lbrc_cit_variants}.

+We first investigate the unbiasedness of variable selection and the ability to recover the correct tree structure using LBRC-CIT(F,$\cdot$) and LBRC-CIT(C,$\cdot$).
+We then assess all four variants in terms of prediction accuracy, comparing their performance against the benchmark LTRC-CIT method~\parencite{fu2017survival} to evaluate potential efficiency gains.